devmehta92/google-homepage/README.md

 # google-homepage
-Making a demo google homepage .
+Making a demo google homepage using HTML and CSS as part of the Odin Project.